 What is it?

-The General Data Protection Regulation (GDPR) will introduce the biggest changes to data protection law in Europe in more than 20 years, along with huge fines if you don’t comply.
+The General Data Protection Regulation (GDPR) introduced the biggest changes to data protection law in Europe in more than 20 years, along with huge fines if you don’t comply.

-The GDPR has already been agreed by the EU institutions and we know it will affect every organisation that processes personal data.
+The GDPR affects every organisation that processes personal data.

 The new wider definition of ‘personal data’ covers any information about an identified or identifiable individual, but to identify someone you do not need to know their name.
 It is enough if you can single them out from a group, by means of an identification number, location data or online identifier (such as an IP address) or something that is specific to their physical, physiological, genetic, mental, economic, cultural or social identity.